akshay619-dev/learning-terra-aws/README.md

     $ aws s3 ls
 ```

-Input the user you want to use to build the resources;
-Input the access key for that user;
-The default region you want the resources built in;
-The output format you want.

 -----
 Do not use the root user of your account for this action.
 Use an IAM user that has just enough permissions to do what you need.
 It is a best practice.